UofABioinformaticsHub/GumCreek2012/scripts/04_geneAnalysis.md

   read_tsv()
 ```

-- This object contained all 1,289,778 gene to GO mappings for this build of Ensembl.
+- This object contained all 1,289,778 possible gene to GO mappings for this build of Ensembl.
 - After building the database once, this object then became the reference object for all downstream analysis.

 ### Defining GO Term Levels